Overview of Annual Compliance of a Private Limited Company

 - Independent Auditor’s Report that confirms that the financial statements are true.

-The completed Form AOC-4 and the applicable fees are submitted electronically through the Ministry of Corporate Affairs (MCA) portal.
-It must be filed within 30 days from the date of the Annual General Meeting (AGM).
+The AOC-4 form, along with its fees, is submitted electronically at the MCA portal within 30 days of the date of the Annual General Meeting (AGM).

 The Companies Act, 2013, requires all company directors holding DIN to update their personal and professional details on the Ministry of Corporate Affairs (MCA) portal using DIR-3 KYC.
 The following information shall be disclosed in the DIR-3 KYC form: